jarmibe7/onshape-blender-urdf-export/README.md

 # Onshape URDF Export with Blender
 #### Authors: Cole Abbott, Heinrich Asbury, Jared Berry, Evan Bulatek, and Benji Sobeloff-Gittes

-This is a method that uses Blender to export a robot assembly from onshape.
+This is a method that uses Blender to generate a URDF from a robot assembly created in Onshape.

 #### Instructions
 1. Export full assembly from onshape as STL file